Electric ranges (Figures 1-2 and 22-1), cooktops (Figure 1-4), and ovens (Figure

 • Baking temperature selected was too high.

-• The cook did not adjust the oven racks properly or placed the pan on the wrong rack.
+• The cook did not adjust the oven racks properly or placed the pan on the wrong

 • During preparation, the mix was overbeaten or underbeaten.